tylergneill/pandit_grapher/README.md

 python grapher.py
 ~~~

+The resulting graph is created in memory, (optionally) drawn to the screen, and also (optionally) output for Gephi.

 # How to Read the networkx Results

 If the `draw_networkx_graph` variable is set to `true` in `config.json`, an OS-native `networkx` pop-up window will appear.
 Green circles are for persons, red circles are for works.
 Grey circles are for either persons or works whose further connections have been suppressed by the `blacklist`.
 Lines indicate authorship or commentarial relationships, and arrows indicate causality, i.e., that a person "wrote" a work, or that one work "inspired" a further commentarial work.

 ![screenshot](static/Kalidasa_degree_2_with_blacklist_networkx.png)

-You can also use multiple entities to seed the `subgraph_center`.
+It's also fine to use multiple entities to seed the `subgraph_center`.
 Below is an example of doing so with both Kālidāsa and Vallabhadeva.
 As long as there aren't errors in the database itself, the graph should connect itself up just fine.

 ![screenshot](static/Kalidasa_Vallabhadeva_degree_2_with_blacklist.png)

 # Using the Gephi Output File

-If the `output_gephi_file` variable is set to `true` in `config.json`, an additional file (`.gexf`) compatible with the free third-party visualization software [Gephi](https://gephi.org/) will be generated in the `pandit_grapher` directory.
+If the `output_gephi_file` variable is set to `true` in `config.json`, an additional `.gexf` file compatible with the free third-party visualization software [Gephi](https://gephi.org/) will be generated in the `pandit_grapher` directory.
 This can be simply be opened in Gephi (`File` > `Open`) for more flexible graph visualization and manipulation there.

 ![screenshot](static/Kalidasa_degree_2_with_blacklist_gephi.png)

 # Doing Other Things with the Graph Data

-The above calculation of the number of iterations required to span the entire graph is an example of doing other things with that graph than outputting for direct visualization.
-To do more such things, optionally set the `draw_networkx_graph` and `output_gephi_file` variables to `false` in `config.json` and then just proceed to use the internal graph object returned by `grapher.construct_graph()`.
+The above calculation of the number of hops required to span the overall Pandit network is an example of doing things with the graph data other than just outputting for manual inspection.
+For more such analysis, optionally set the `draw_networkx_graph` and `output_gephi_file` variables to `false` in `config.json` and then just proceed to use the internal `networkx` graph object returned by `grapher.construct_graph()`, and perhaps also the `grapher.Entities_by_id` dictionary which maps Pandit entity ID numbers to objects of the type defined in the `objects` module.
 For example, in Python interactive mode:

 ~~~
 >>> import grapher